<

 Directions To Start / Finish Line: The Start / Finish line is at McInnish Park boat ramp on the Elm Fork of the Trinity River in Carrollton.
 Take IH 35E to the Sandy Lake Road / Whitlock Lane exit (Exit 444), and then go West approximately 1 to 1.5 miles.
 McInnish Park entrance will be on the left (just before crossing the Trinity River bridge).
 Turn in to the left and proceed about 50 yards, then turn right on the first park road, and follow it under Sandy Lake Road to the parking lot at the Trinity River boat ramp.

-River Clean Up: Dallas Downriver Club has river clean up trips the two Saturdays before the race.
+River Clean Up: Dallas Downriver Club has a river clean up trip the Saturday before the race.
 You are invited to join us if you would like to help or just look at the course.